borealisgroup/borealis/CONTRIBUTING.md

 - refactor: A code change that neither fixes a bug nor adds a feature
 - style: Changes that do not affect the meaning of the code (linting)
 - vendor: Bumping a dependency like libchromiumcontent or node
+- chore: Changes to the build process or auxiliary tools and libraries such as documentation generation; no production code change; nothing that an external user would see

 ## Pull Request Process